-How to pack and ship wine bottles
+How to pack bottles for wine delivery

 When traveling around Europe, you will most likely want to visit one of the many wine regions of Europe, be it France, Italy, Spain or Slovenia.
 You might also want to buy some bottles as gifts for your friends and family or simply to enjoy it yourself back home.
-In this case, you might find yourself asking how to properly pack and ship wine to ensure safe transit?
+In this case, you might find yourself asking how to properly pack and send wine to ensure safe transit?

-Well, there are certainly some things you have to take into consideration when shipping wine across Europe.
+Well, there are certainly some things you have to take into consideration when deciding on wine delivery across Europe.
 Before shipping, make sure you understand certain legal limitations and restrictions that should be taken into account when sending wine or any other alcohol in Europe.
 Besides this, shipping food products can be a rather complicated task as such items often require temperature-controlled transport and warehousing.
 This, however, is something that standard courier services do not include.

 Choose the pick-up and delivery countries, the number of packages and their weight.